Students: Propose an Exhibition!

-Gould Library welcomes proposals for exhibiting student artworks and class projects.
-We’re not a museum or a gallery, but we do provide interesting spaces, some secure display opportunities, and a great audience: Carleton students, faculty and staff, alumni, community members who use the library, prospective students and family members.
+We welcome proposals from students.
+Exhibit your artwork from your drawing class, your photographs from your fellowship travel, or set up a display with your student group.
+We’re not a museum or a gallery, but we do provide interesting spaces, some secure display opportunities, and a great audience: Carleton students, faculty and staff, alumni, community members who use the library, prospective students and family members love seeing the exhibits in the Libe.

 Installation: Plan to deliver and install your work in coordination with the Library staff, using only approved spaces and materials.